Text LanguageText Language API

 https://api.apiverve.com/v1/textlanguage

-Here are examples of how to call the Text Language API in different programming languages:
+How to call the Text Language API in different programming languages.

 cURL Request